-Although Indian cultural practices tend to be somewhat different to Western ones, many Indian businesspeople have some experience working with foreign clients and are accustomed to accommodating a variety of business practices.
+Although Indian cultural practices tend to be somewhat different to Western ones, business in India has worked with foreign partners for hundreds of years, so it is accustomed to accommodating a variety of business practices.

 India's distinct culture has developed over a few millennia and over the last two to three centuries was influenced by both Portuguese and British colonisation.
 Overall, you will likely find many Indian business practices familiar.
 Being aware of cultural nuances and how to respect and respond to them are important parts of doing business in India.